The McKay conjecture with coprime group automorphisms and the Okuyama-Wajima argument: The Okuyama--Wajima argument revisited

 is a bijection.
 Since $\widehat \mu$ is $A$-invariant, this bijection is also $A$-equivariant.
 Hence

 Similarly, we obtain that

 Therefore, in order to prove Equation \ref{eq:mu} for every $\mu \in \mathcal A$, it will be enough to show that

+Recall that $A = GD$ and $P$ is $D$-invariant, so we have that $B = HD$; hence, we want to prove that

 We work to prove Equation \ref{eq:hat}.
 We will show that the proof reduces to the situation described by Corollary \ref{cor:OW}.
-We begin by describing the group theory that arises in this context.
+We begin by depicting the group theory that arises in this context.